Joostudio/joostudio.github.io/README.md

 - Integrated with Google Analytics

 💬 **And lately...**
-This repo has been getting unexpected traffic and clones.
+This repo has unexpectedly drawn quite a bit of attention — with hundreds of clones and visits.
-I’m not exactly sure why, but thank you for visiting.
-Whether you're here out of curiosity or inspiration, I appreciate the attention.
+Whether you're here to explore, learn, or be inspired: thank you.
+I genuinely appreciate your interest.

 🤝 **Let’s connect**
 [LinkedIn](https://www.linkedin.com/in/yunsunjoo) | [Instagram](https://www.instagram.com/joostudio.g)